-In 2018-19 parents were asked to give their views on a range of matters, including suggestions for the School Development Plan, review of 'Book Looks', Reception induction workshops as well as the annual parent questionnaire and end of year report feedback.
+In 2019-20 parents were asked to give their views on a range of matters, including suggestions for the School Development Plan, review of 'Book Looks', Reception induction workshops as well as the annual parent questionnaire.

 It remains the case that parents are always encouraged to bring particular concerns to a class teacher or the Headteacher, or, where appropriate, to the Chairman of the Governors, and where these concerns are of general interest they are reported to the Governing Body as a whole.